StardustQVQ/dcgan/README.md

 ### Example Training Output

 Due to my limitations on GPU/CPU and network, I have only trained this network on a part of the [cat dataset](https://www.kaggle.com/crawford/cat-dataset) on kaggle.
-And the following is the training outcome on default argument settings.
+And the following is the training outcome on default argument settings (except for the batch size, I set it to `8`).

 #### Training Images